One the reasons I travel is food and there are so many delicious porky foods in Ecuador.

 Don’t Miss These Amazing Porky Foods in Ecuador

-There’s nothing better than seeing an entire roasted pig being picked apart for my eating pleasure.
+In Cuenca there is so much!
 Here I enjoyed roasted pig atop mote with a side of salad, llapingacho and crispy pork skin for only $2.

 Where: You can find it everywhere but I recommend the second floor of Mercado 10 de Agosto.

 Here you can get a shaved pernil or pavo (turkey) sandwich for $1.20.
-Don’t forget the spicy aji and wash it down with a glass of coconut juice.
+And it’s not the Instant Pot turkey kind but slow cooked and served with spicy aji.
+Wash it down with a glass of coconut juice.

-Where: Head to the corner of Calle Miguel Angela Estrella and Juan Jaramillo, which should be known as pork corner as all the corners have pork sandwiches, you can’t go wrong with any of them.
+Where: Head to the corner of Calle Miguel Angela Estrella and Juan Jaramillo, which should be known as pork corner as all the corners have pork sandwiches.
+You can’t go wrong with any of them.